What is vasculitis?

 In most cases of vasculitis the exact cause is not known.
 However recent research suggests that in most cases of vasculitis a genetic or environmental trigger (or a combination of both) may be the cause.
 For further information see: Causes of vasculitis.

 The vasculitides are rare diseases, with 10-15 new cases a year (per million population) being diagnosed with ANCA associated vasculitis.
 Some types of vasculitis are extremely rare and you should discuss this with your consultant

 Some of the vasculitides affect males and females in equal numbers, whilst others tend to affect a higher proportion of males.
 The usual onset for vasculitis diseases generally is from age 50 onwards, but young people and infants can be affected.

 What is ANCA?

 Anti-neutrophil-cytoplasmic antibody.
 In ANCA associated vasculitis the B-cells produce antibodies that are directed against proteins found on the surface of neutrophils (a type of white blood cell).
-You can read more about ANCA at Glossary of Blood Test Monitoring
+Read more about ANCA.

 Does a negative ANCA mean I don’t have vasculitis?